JinMoon721/IonPairingDynamics/README.md

 # LiHalides
-Analysis code for Ion association/dissociation rate measurement, TPT analysis Currently, all data come from LiCl of density 0.25M and 0.5M, with electric field strength ranged from 0 to 22 meV/A.
+Analysis code for Ion association/dissociation rate measurement, TPT analysis Electric field strength ranged from 0 to 22 meV/A.

 ## Necessary directories
-./results < place for saving all results ./data/cnnDist ./data/cnnAngle < place for saving conditioend nn info ./data/dumps < add binary trajectory dump files, format : type, x, y, z
+./results < place for saving all results ./data/cnnDist ./data/cnnAngl < place for saving conditioend nn info ./data/dumps<name>/ < add binary trajectory dump files, format : type, x, y, z

 ## note
-Always run conductivity first: it generates cnn Files
+conductivity : Required to be run firstly, since it generates all conditioned nearest neighbor list.

 ###
 conductivity:

-construct graph-based clusters of ion and measure a conditioned nearest neighbor counter ion distance.
+construct graph-based clusters of ion ( cutoff = CUTOFFin).
+Goal is to generate an order parameter for each ion that will be used as state space definition.
 Standard error of means are computed from block-averaging of Peterson (Franchel and Smith).
 If SEMs find convergence, (consequtive 3 , tolerance of less than 5% ), we find error.

 outputs: